adam-maj/deep-learning/README.md

 With modern internet-scale datasets, the complexity is massive, so the approach of adding more parameters shows no signs of slowing down in terms of its efficacy at improving the intelligence of models.

-This is the second constraint:

 > [!NOTE]
 >
-> Constraint #2: The representational capacity of a model is bounded by the number of parameters it contains.
+> **Constraint #2: The representational capacity of a model is bounded by the number of parameters it contains.**

 In practice, we'll see that increasing the number of parameters in a neural network is actually a function of the other constraints.